UNAS Pro 4 vs Pro 8 vs UNAS 4: Which UniFi NAS Should You Buy?

 The UNAS 4's PoE+++ power allows placement near a PoE switch without a separate power outlet.
 A PoE switch backed by a UPS also provides power protection for the NAS.

-The UNAS Pro 8 is the only model with true dual redundant hot-swappable power supplies.
+The UNAS Pro 8 is the only model with dual hot-swappable power supplies.
 If one PSU fails, the other takes over with zero downtime.
-For businesses with uptime SLAs or compliance requirements, this ensures continuity without a secondary failover device.
+For businesses with uptime requirements, this provides continuity without a secondary failover device.

 Fan Noise and Placement Considerations

-The UNAS 4's desktop enclosure with larger, slower-spinning fans runs quietly enough for a home office or closet placement.
-The UNAS Pro 4's 1U chassis uses small, high-RPM fans — standard for 1U server hardware — that are noticeably louder than the desktop model or the Pro 8's larger 2U fans.
+The desktop UNAS 4 is the safest choice near occupied workspaces — its enclosure runs quietly enough for a home office or closet.
+The UNAS Pro 4's 1U chassis uses small, high-RPM fans — standard for 1U server hardware — that are noticeably louder than the desktop model.
 Do not place a Pro 4 in an open office next to workstations.
-The UNAS Pro 8's 2U chassis allows larger fan blades at lower RPM, producing less noise per cubic foot of airflow than the Pro 4, though it is still server-room hardware.
+Rackmount models are better placed in a rack room or enclosed IT area.

 Best UNAS for Home Use and UniFi Protect Archival